-These permissions can by default only be edited by the creator of a workspace or every admin in the Team settings.
+These permissions can by default only be edited by the creator of a workspace or every admin.

 By default, every new user is created without any permissions or access to any workspace and the permissions need to be granted after the new user was created (Learn more).

 Permissions at a glance

 Here's a table displaying the exact definition of the different permissions.

 Permissions within master workspaces

 Within master workspaces, the permission management is depending on the sources of the master workspace itself.
 By default, when invited to a master workspace you will gain read-only permission.
 If you should be able to edit the items of the master workspace you require write access to the source workspaces as well.